20 – Whispers of Loyalty and Love

 Logan shook his head and took a long pull from the bottle.
 “Fucking disaster,” he spoke to no one in particular.

 The data streams populated across three screens—financial movements, communication patterns, travel logistics.
-The Berlin operation had exposed Volkov’s bioweapon network, and she had gone quiet for thirty-six hours after Callum’s confrontation, which meant she was regrouping or panicking.
+The Berlin operation had exposed Volkov’s bioweapon network, and the target herself had gone quiet for thirty-six hours after Callum’s confrontation, which meant she was regrouping or panicking.
 Dar’s money was on regrouping.
 Women like Volkov didn’t panic.
 They adapted.

 There.
 A cluster of encrypted communications to three separate entities over the past twelve hours.
 The encryption proved strong, perhaps exceeding military standards, yet its pattern remained discernible.
 Volkov was reaching out.
 The tone of the traffic, the frequency, the desperation in the redundancy.